tommy-21/tommy-21/README.md

 ### Hi there 👋

 - 👨‍🎓 I'm studying Data Science and Data Engineering
-- 🔭 I’m currently working on a software engineering project using Java
+- 🔭 I’m currently working on a software engineering project

 <!--